pukkandan/youtube-dl/README.md

                                      (run with sudo if needed)

-    -i, --ignore-errors              Continue on download errors, for example to skip unavailable videos in a playlist
-    --abort-on-error                 Abort downloading of further videos (in the playlist or the command line) if an error occurs
-    --dump-user-agent                Display the current browser identification
+    -i, --ignore-errors              Continue on download errors, for example to skip unavailable videos in a playlist (default) --abort-on-error                 Abort downloading of further videos if an error --dump-user-agent                Display the current browser identification
     --list-extractors                List all supported extractors
     --extractor-descriptions         Output descriptions of all supported